 It’s official.
-Women have babies after age 35 and MORE women are having babies after age 35 now than ever before.
-The “advanced maternal age” woman is more becoming a typical patient rather than the unicorn that she once was.
-Even so, there seems to still be some measure of fear about pregnancy after age 35.
+More women are now having babies after age 35 than ever before.
+The “advanced maternal age” woman is becoming more and more the typical patient rather than the unicorn she once was.